by Christen Goetz | September 1, 2008 8:47 pm

 Obviously, the first option is the cheapest and the healthiest.
-You can purchase seeds to start your own garden or even plants that have been started in a local greenhouse to ensure an “easy” start up.
+You can purchase seeds to start your own garden or even plants that have been grown in local commercial greenhouses as plants that have been set up in environments like this tend to have the best start when it comes to growing at a significant rate.
 I found this really helpful article recently about how to grow a garden even if you don’t have space for it.
 You can plant dwarf and patio versions of plants in galvanized metal tubs and bucket that hold 5 gallons of soil and grow them right on your apartment deck or small back yard.
 If you’re like me, though, little guys demand a lot more attention than you’re willing to give.

 Community Supported Agriculture (CSA) is a relatively new concept.
 A local independent farm sells shares to members who then receive a weekly selection of fresh vegetables throughout the growing season.
 The consumers provide a guaranteed market for the farmers through annual prepaid sales, which also offset the cost of production throughout the year.
 The idea is gaining momentum because people are seeing the value in keeping small local farms alive despite large corporations who distribute.
 Joining a CSA is a great way to support the local farming community, and prices are usually competitive with conventionally distributed produce.
 The blog called 24boxes.blogspot.com is an offbeat look into the consumer side of CSAs, and has inspired ideas for me when cooking fresh produce.